ClementDrn/emostyle/README.md

 - `log_path`: Path to the log directory.
 Choose the directory where log files will be stored during the training process.
 - `output_path`: Path to the output directory.
 Define the directory where trained model checkpoints will be saved.
 - `wplus`: Enable wplus.
 Include this flag if you want to enable the wplus option during training.
+- `cpu`: Use CPU.
+Include this flag if you want to run models on the CPU instead of CUDA cores on GPU.

 ### Personalized Track
 #### Dataset